ulomau/3tier-web-deployment-with-devops-tool/README.md

  * Bash script for automation

 ## Versions
 ## The Terraform version used is Terraform 0.12.
-If you haven't upgraded and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is 3.0.0.
 ## kubectl 1.9.x
 ## Terraform Provider for GCP v3.41